Teddy Bridgewater Player Prop Bets for NFL Week 12 | Denver vs. Los Angeles 11/28/2021

 Season Stats

-- He has added 69 rushing yards on 21 carries with one touchdown, averaging 6.9 yards per game.
+- He also has 69 rushing yards on 21 carries with one touchdown, averaging 6.9 yards per game.

-- The Broncos have called a pass in 58.1% of their plays from scrimmage this year while staying on the ground 41.9% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Broncos have run 58.1% passing plays and 41.9% rushing plays this season.
+They rank 24th in the NFL in scoring.

-- Bridgewater has thrown 45 passes in the red zone this season, 47.9% of his team's red zone plays.
+- Bridgewater accounts for 47.9% of his team's red zone plays, with 45 of his 321 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Bridgewater's matchup with the Chargers.